avaneev/biteopt/README.md

 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
-Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations (harder functions may require more iterations to converge).
+Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 1000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 5000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 300 iterations or less, at 1e-6 precision.
 Generally speaking, with every tripling of the number of dimensions, the required number of iterations increases 9 times, O(N^2).

-This strategy cannot reach 1e-6 optimum in any number of attempts when optimizing this function: Bukin N.6.
-These functions are solved in more than 50 attempts (equivalent to random search): Damavandi, Cross-Leg-Table, Crowned-Cross.
-The DeVilliersGlasser02 function is solved in less than 10 attempts, but requires 10000 iterations to converge.
-These N-dimensional functions can only be solved for 2-4 dimensions: DropWave, Salomon, Whitley, XinSheYang03, XinSheYang04, DeflCorrSpring, Quintic, Dixon-Price.

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be